umass-cs-230/230-lab-cache/README.md

 ```

 In the folder you just downloaded, you will find two C files, `example.c` and
-`debug_calc.c`, which has been used in a previous lab.
-The instructors will
+`debug_calc.c`, which is reused from the `gdb` lab with a few changes.
+The
-demonstrate the use of `valgrind` on `example.c`, and you will repeat the
+instructor will demonstrate the use of `valgrind` on `example.c`, and you will
-experiments on `debug_calc.c` and answer some associated questions on
+repeat the experiments on `debug_calc.c` and answer some associated questions on
 Gradescope.

 Many tools are included in `valgrind`.
 We will cover two in this lab: Memcheck